 He is a lifelong cyclist, and over the years has tried most facets of the sport.
 Never at the front of the field, though a competitor in many races, including Megavalanche, the Three Peaks Cyclo-Cross, and many 24-hour mountain bike events.

 Tweets and Instagrams more often at @richpips

 A writer, poet, playwright, filmmaker and runner, now (almost) retired in the southern Lake District.
 His enjoyment of life as an empty-nester has recently been somewhat disturbed by becoming a grandfather.

 Geoff made the decision to become a writer after being invited to the 2018 Rural Writers Institute.
 His work includes the award-winning film A Shepherd’s Hand, the stage-play The Price of Land, and the book Invoice: poetry and spoken word from The Price of Land.

 Geoff co-authored Traceless with Heather Dawe in 2020.

 The best point-of-contact for Geoff (if not on a fell-top) is on Twitter @TrailpikeRake.

 A writer and artist who also runs, cycles and climbs a bit, Heather founded Little Peak Press in 2019.
 Her previously published books include Adventures In Mind, she was an editor of Waymaking, which won the 2019 Banff Mountain Literature Award, and she is a member of the jury for the 2021 Banff Mountain Book Competition.
 Heather is the author and illustrator of our first two books - High Inspiration and A Cycling Year and in 2020 ,with Geoff Cox, co-authored and illustrated Traceless..
 She now has a strong desire to publish work by other people!

-This year we'll be publishing Heather's new book Mountain Stories and she is currently working with Jo on one of our 2022 books - John's Race - the story of the Three-Peaks Cyclo-Cross.
+Heather is the author of one of our most recently published books, Mountain Stories, and she is currently working with Jo on one of our upcoming books - John's Race - the story of the Three-Peaks Cyclo-Cross.